-- A. For projects that do not provide "income payment" forms of assistance, beneficiaries may "self-declare" their eligibility, generally by completing and signing a form declaring household sizes and income ranges; - B. For projects that offer income payments or subsidies, income eligibility must be determined using source documentation; - C. For projects where the user profile will be low- and moderate-income, a description of the profile must be presented so that the conclusion, without a doubt, will be to benefit low- and moderate- income persons.
+- For projects that do not provide "income payment" forms of assistance, beneficiaries may "self-declare" their eligibility, generally by completing and signing a form declaring household sizes and income ranges.
+For projects where the user (beneficiary) profile is low- and moderate-income, a description of the profile must be presented so that the conclusion, without a doubt, will be to benefit low- and moderate- income persons. - For projects that offer "income payments" or subsidies to a third party (e.g., rental assistance, emergency utility payments), income eligibility must be determined using source documentation that provides evidence of the household's income falling within the income limits.
+NOTE: For income payment types of assistance, CDBG funds must be used exclusively for individuals/household that have been determined to meet income CDBG income limits.

-If you checked the box for "Limited Clientele" please answer the following questions:
+If you checked the box for "Limited Clientele," answer the following questions:

 - 1. Explain how the project will meet the National Objective: "benefits low/moderate income individuals/households." - 2.
 Describe what type(s) of documentation will be available to show that the project meets the National Objective: "benefits low/moderate income individuals/households."
-The documentation must be one of the three methods described at the top of this page.
+The compliance documentation must be one of the two bulleted methods described above.